Amirhossein-Nourbakhsh/Quantum-geo-AI/README.md

 | 2 |  02/01/2022 0:00  | 116.69183  |  39.8532 |
 | 2 |   02/01/2022 0:10 |  116.69166 |  39.8545 |

-   1. Import csv trj data to ArcGIS for GeoCoding data.
-   2. Export to feature class
-   3. Convert feature class to GeoJSON
-   4. Convert GeoJSON to Data Frame by using [GeoPandas](https://github.com/geopandas/geopandas)

 3. Find nearest node to each trajectory point
 4. Find alternative shortest path